ianstormtaylor/slate/docs/concepts/02-nodes.md

 > 🤖 This is a concept borrowed from the HTML spec, see [Void Elements](https://www.w3.org/TR/2011/WD-html-markup-20110405/syntax.html#void-element).

-You can define which elements are treated as void by overriding the `editor.isVoid` function. \(By default it always returns `false`.\)
+You can define which elements are treated as void by overriding the `editor.isVoid` function. \(By default it always returns `false`.\) See [Rendering Void Elements](../api/nodes/element.md#rendering-void-elements) for implementation details.

 ## `Text`